juupje/LEDchristmastree/README.md

 2. Copy the [CL-Controller](CL-Controller/) folder to the Documents folder (or wherever you want it, I don't care.
 Just make sure to edit the necessary paths in the service files).
 3. Edit the [CL-Controller/run](CL-Controller/run) script.
 Change the paths in the third line and activate the correct python environment in the second line.
-4. Copy [cl-server.service](cl-server.service) to `/lib/systemd/system`.
+4. Copy [cl-server.service](cl-server.service) to `/etc/systemd/system`.
-5. Activate the service through `systemd enable cl-server.service`
+5. Activate the service through `sudo systemctl enable cl-server.service`
 6. Lights turn on?

 #### 2. Calibrating the LEDs